TheHive-Project/CortexDocs/analyzer_requirements.md

     * [VMRay](#vmray)

 ## Introduction
-All configuration settings must be made in the global Cortex configuration file (`/etc/cortex/application.conf` by default), in the `config` section.
+All analyzer configuration settings must be made in the global Cortex configuration file (`/etc/cortex/application.conf` by default), in the `config` section.

 By default, all analyzers are enabled.
 If you want to disable some of them, add a
-`disabled` list to `/etc/cortex.application.conf` with the full name of the analyzer, including its version.
-For example, if you'd like to disable the Abuse Finder (version 2.0 as of this writing) and DNSDB DomainName (same version as of this writing), add the following line in the `analyzer` section:
+`disabled` list to `/etc/cortex.application.conf` with the full name of the analyzer (or flavor), including its version.
+For example, if you'd like to disable the
+Abuse_Finder (version 2.0 as of this writing) analyzer and the DNSDB DomainName flavor (version 2.0 as of this writing) of the DNSDB analyzer, add the following line to the `analyzer` section:
 ```text
 analyzer {
   # Absolute path where you have pulled the Cortex-Analyzers repository.